About

 Besides writing, I’ve also dabbled in stand-up comedy since 1990, having appeared on several comedy TV shows including A&E’s “Evening at the Improv” and SiTV’s “Latino Laugh Festival” (they needed non-Latino comedians).
 In addition, I also appeared at the Riviera Comedy Club at the Riviera Hotel & Casino in Las Vegas as well as at other casinos in Laughlin, Primm, and Pahrump, Nevada.

-Performing stand-up comedy and writing computer books has been interesting, but I’ve always been fascinated by movies.
+Performing stand-up comedy, working as a movie and TV extra, and writing computer books has been interesting, but I’ve always been fascinated by movies.
 I’ve been writing screenplays off and on since 1983, but always felt lost.
 I understood the concept that a screenplay should consist of three Acts (although I’ve since decided that screenplays really consist of four Acts) where Act I contains the Exposition, Act II contains the Rising Action, and Act III contains the Climax.
 Of course, there’s a big difference between knowing terms and definitions and being able to put them into practice to write a screenplay.

 My early attempts at screenwriting either fell short (a wonderful idea that only lasted about 50 pages) or a good idea stretched to 120 pages through mediocre writing with occasional nuggets of interesting scenes.
 The first screenplay that I completed marked a major milestone in my life, although in hindsight it was a disjointed script that is practically unsalvageable.
-However, I learned that the first milestone in any screenwriter’s career must start with being able to finish, however good or poor the completed script may be.
+However, I learned that the first milestone in any screenwriter’s career must start with finishing a complete script, however good or poor it may be.
 If you get nothing else from this web site, at least let this lesson sink in.
-The best way to learn screenwriting is to teach yourself.
+The best way to learn screenwriting is to teach yourself by writing screenplays.

 I don’t mean that books, seminars, and classes can’t help you, but that ultimately the only way you’re going to learn anything about screenwriting is to actually start writing.
 Once you put your words in print, you can see what you know, what you don’t know, and what you need to improve.
 The more you write, the more you’ll learn about what you really need, and the more you’ll be able to choose what type of outside information in the forms of books, classes, courses, seminars, etc. that will help you the most.
 Writing is simply developing your own voice and style within the structure of the medium you choose whether it be a screenplay, a short story, or a novel.